tbeauvais/aws-vpc-networking-101/README.md

 - Security Group - Security Groups act as firewalls for resources in a subnet where you can define inbound and outbound network traffic rules (e.g. HTTP over port 80).
 This VPC example uses two security groups for the public and private subnets.
   - The public security group allows inbound/outbound HTTP traffic over port 80 where the source is 0.0.0.0/0 (i.e. the internet).
 This example uses the AWS Session Manager to connect to the public EC2 instance so the security group also allows HTTPS traffic on port 443.
   - The private security group allows inbound HTTP traffic over port 80 but only from resources (EC2) within the public security group.
-- Network ACL -
+- Network ACL - In this sample VPC the Network ACL are using their default values.
+They can be used to provide and extra layer of security for controlling traffic in and out of your subnet.
-- Internet Gateway -
+- Internet Gateway - This sample uses Internet Gateway to allow inbound and outbound internet traffic to/from the public subnet, and outbound traffic from the private subnet(only through NAT gateway).
-- NAT Gateway -
+- NAT Gateway - This sample VPC is using the NAT Gateway to allow the EC2 instance in the private subnet to connect to the internet, but does not allow external internet resources to connect to the EC2 instance.

 ### VPC Diagram